INDIVIDUAL HERBS

 Chuan Bei Mu

-Strongly descend Qi and disperse Phlegm-Dampness and calms wheezing to treat cough and wheezing from Phlegm-Dampness leading to Lung Qi Stagnation
+Strongly descends Qi , disperses Phlegm-Dampness and calms wheezing to treat cough and wheezing from Phlegm-Dampness leading to Lung Qi Stagnation.

-Wheezing and cough from externally contracted Lung disorders
+Wheezing and coughing from externally contracted Lung disorders.

 Fol.
 Mori